Photo of the week

 I offer sensor cleaning on all makes and models of Digital SLRs and Compact System (mirrorless) Cameras, in all sizes m4/3, APS-C, and full frame.
 I can have your camera cleaned and ready to shoot in 1-2 days.
 I clean sensors by factory approved method under multi power magnification, and in the majority of cases can provide a more thorough and safer clean than if you were to attempt it yourself.

 Lens cleaning and test – $75

 Pick-up and delivery service – Brisbane and suburbs – $35

 or come and see me at a workshop or at one of my meetups

 Photographer based in Brisbane, Australia.
 I first became interested in photography when it was offered as a course in high school.
 Quickly followed with a TAFE course in photography and darkroom techniques.
-Over time, interest would come and go, until 2012 when while travelling overseas, the photography bug hit again.
-Ever since I’ve been refining my skills and am now teaching others to improve their skills.
+Over time, I worked in different fields, both with photography, and without, and during that time interest would come and go, until 2012 when while travelling overseas, the photography bug hit again.
+Ever since I’ve been further refining my skills and am now teaching others to improve their skills.
 Contact me for one on one tutoring, small group tutoring, or keep an eye on the website for workshops and photo tours.